 After studying this course, you should be able to:

-- understand how pensions – including the state pension – work and how much money they will offer
+- understand how pensions – including the state pension – work and how much income they will offer in retirement

-- understand the options available should a pension income be short to meet any plans and aspirations in retirement
+- understand the options available should pension income not be enough to match your plans and lifestyle in retirement

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.

 - 1 Taking stock of your retirement plans